tboudreaux/MethuselanThucydides/README.md

 	3) GPT-Retrival-API

 Place the configuration information for these in the config.py file before building the docker container.
-Once those are setup
+Once those are setup you can run the following commands to build and deploy Methuselan Thucydides

 ```bash
 docker build -t mt:v0.5 .